Skip to main content

 Theming in MX8 Labs

-The MX8 Research platform supports both landscape and portrait orientations, offering flexibility to suit different survey styles:
+The MX8 Research platform supports both traditional and chat styles, offering flexibility to suit different survey styles:

-You can configure the orientation of the survey in the Theme tab of the survey page.
-As well as orientation you can choose the colors you want to use in the study and change the images.
+You can configure the look and feel of the survey in the Theme tab of the survey page.
+As well as the survey style, you can choose the colors you want to use in the study and change the images.

 This adaptability allows researchers to choose the format that best matches their audience and survey content, ensuring a seamless user experience across devices.